KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/features.md

  - Export of measuring data of multiple devices produces a zip file with the Excel or CSV included instead of having all data in one single Excel/CSV included.
 It is planned to make this possible.
  - For now, Events (vertical line) nor reference heights (horizontal line) not event ranges (highlighted area) can be added to the chart.
  - Calculations are applied to ALL measurements.
 It is not possible have a separate calculation for a certain time frame and another calculation for another time range in the same chart.

-## Roadmap

-### Self-Device-Registration

-Customer should be able to self-register devices.
-PLANNED: Q3/2019

-### Device Settings from the Cloud for GSM/ARC devices

-It should be possible to change the settings online.
-Similar as the Datamanager or the GSMSetup, but online.
-PLANNED: Q3/2019

-### Device Log

-It is possible to see when what changes ahs been made.
-PLANNED: Q3/2019

-### Performance optimization

-Everything can be made faster.
-PLANNED: Q3

-### Maps

-Visualize the devices in a map

-### More and better alarms

-More auto-generated alarms to troublesome devices, communication, FTP-Mail servers, ...

-### Customer Admin

-An Customer Admin can add and assign other users.
-Maybe even create sub-groups.

-### YOUR idea

-Tell us your idea!
-What do you need!